0x000NULL/StrideSync/docs/user-guides/shoe-management.md

 # Shoe Management

-Track your running shoes and monitor their mileage with StrideSync's shoe management features.
+Track your running shoes and monitor their mileage with Stride Keeper's shoe management features.

 ## Adding a New Pair of Shoes